The First and Second Banks of the United States

 Bank of the United States

 Its charter expired in 1811 and was not renewed for several reasons.
-First, many people thought that the federal government had no constitutional right to charter a bank because the Constitution only gave Congress the right to print money, not a private corporation.
+First, many people thought that the federal government had no constitutional right to charter a bank because the Constitution only gave Congress, not a private corporation, the right to print money.
 Second, Britons had come to own 70% of the stock, and since the bank paid dividends in specie, it was feared that they would transfer the gold and silver specie back to England, thus, depleting America of much needed commodity money that served as the basis of their banknotes.

 However, the major opposition came from state banks because people preferred the federal banknotes, thereby diminishing the value of their own notes, and because it limited the credit and profit potential of the state banks by forcing them to be fiscally responsible.
 The Bank of the United States would receive banknotes from most of the major state banks during the course of its business.
 Periodically, it would present these notes to the banks for payment in gold or silver coins.
 The state banks had to pay because otherwise people would lose faith in the bank's notes and it would fail.
 Naturally, the state banks resented this because they wanted to print money that was not all backed by specie.

-This is best illustrated by what caused the Panic of 1819.
-After the demise of the Bank of the United States, state banks were being formed for the sole purpose of providing banknotes to its owners so that they could speculate in land prices.
-In other words, these banks, which didn't even have depositors, were not created because there was capital to invest, or to provide loans to businesses or farmers, but to simply print banknotes to give to its owners, men without real capital and who would not be able to get a real loan based on their creditworthiness.
+The unrestrained proliferation of banknotes would eventually cause the Panic of 1819.
+After the demise of the First Bank, state banks were being formed for the sole purpose of providing banknotes to its owners so that they could speculate in land prices.
+In other words, these banks, which didn't even have depositors, were not created because there was capital to invest, or to provide loans to businesses or farmers, but to simply print banknotes to give to its owners, men without real capital and who would not have been able to get a real loan based on their creditworthiness.
 These notes were used to buy land, subdivide the land, then sell the subdivisions to farmers at exorbitant prices.
 Naturally, this house of cards had to fall.

 Second Bank of the United States (B.U.S.)

-The War of 1812 had depleted the coffers of the United States government and revealed the shortcomings of not having a central bank.
-Furthermore, there was a great proliferation of banknotes issued by hundreds of state banks, much of it not backed by specie, as the Panic of 1819 would reveal.
-Hence, people in government and business deemed it necessary to create another central bank to rein in the economic chaos.
+The War of 1812 had depleted the coffers of the United States government, revealing the shortcomings of not having a central bank.
+Hence, people in government and business deemed it necessary to create another central bank.

 As for any powerful institution, BUS had its critics.
 Many were concerned that BUS was a private institution that had control over the money supply, but was governed by a private board of directors rather than by an elected official, or even anyone working in government.
 And Wall Street, becoming increasingly important in financial matters, didn't like such a powerful financial institution headquartered in Philadelphia.
 And it didn't help that the President of the United States, Andrew Jackson, also hated the bank.